martinpihrt/OSPy-plugins/plugins/wind_monitor/README.md

 Tested with Python 3.8+.

-The plug-in measures an anemometer through a PCF8583 event counter on I2C address `0x50` or `0x51`.
+The plug-in measures an anemometer from either the original PCF8583 event counter on I2C address `0x50` or `0x51`, or a ZTS-3000-FSJT wind sensor using Modbus RTU through the shared RS485 Communication plug-in.
 It can display and log wind, stop selected running stations, send an e-mail, or start a configured program after validated wind thresholds are exceeded.

 ## Measurement

+The original PCF8583 source is an external pulse counter connected to the Raspberry Pi I2C bus, not a direct Raspberry Pi GPIO pulse input.
+The pulses-per-rotation and speed-per-rotation calibration fields apply only to this source.

 For every measurement the plug-in: